terrytangyuan/terrytangyuan.github.com/_posts/2021-06-12-distributed-machine-learning-patterns-book.markdown

 Excited to announce that a new book *Distributed Machine Learning Patterns* from [Manning Publications](https://www.manning.com/) by [Yuan Tang](https://github.com/terrytangyuan)!

-:fire: **[The book is now available on the Manning Early Access Program](https://bit.ly/2RKv8Zo)**.
+**[The book is now available on the Manning Early Access Program](https://bit.ly/2RKv8Zo)**.
 You can read the book chapter-by-chapter while it's being written and get the final eBook as soon as it's finished.
 If you pre-order the pBook, you'll get it long before it's available in stores.

-:bell: Stay tuned for any updates and announcements by following the author on [Twitter](https://twitter.com/TerryTangYuan) and [LinkedIn](https://www.linkedin.com/in/terrytangyuan/).
+Stay tuned for any updates and announcements by following the author on [Twitter](https://twitter.com/TerryTangYuan) and [LinkedIn](https://www.linkedin.com/in/terrytangyuan/).

 In *Distributed Machine Learning Patterns* you will learn how to: